ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson3.md

 ![image](https://user-images.githubusercontent.com/12129459/132284002-14762709-a51e-4a69-b853-7533acda6e80.png)

-Then if you type git commit (with changes that are ready to be commited) you will see your visual studio code open up, with the beginnings of a message.
+Then if you type <code>git commit</code> (with changes that are ready to be commited) you will see your chosen code editor open up to your commit message (in the example below the code editor is Visual Studio Code).

 <hr>